-Step I - Immediate Supervisor
+Step I - IMMEDIATE SUPERVISOR

-The employee or the Union shall put the grievance in writing on the form to be supplied by the Employer upon request, but in the absence of such a form, employee or the Union may submit the grievance in letter form, within twelve working days of either the employee or the Union having knowledge of the event which gives rise to the grievance.
+A. The employee or the Union shall put the grievance in writing on the form to be supplied by the Employer upon request, but in the absence of such a form, employee or the Union may submit the grievance in letter form, within twelve working days of either the employee or the Union having knowledge of the event which gives rise to the grievance.
 The employee or the Union will indicate what Section and part of the Agreement is in violation, a brief description of the facts underlying the grievance, and the requested remedy, and submit the grievance to the employee's immediate supervisor.
-It is understood that if the employee has knowledge of the grievance more than twelve working days than the Union, the Union shall not thereafter file any grievance concerning that same issue with the Employer.
+It is understood that if the employee has knowledge of the Union, the Union shall not thereafter file any grievance concerning that same issue with the Employer.

-B. Within five (5) working days of the written grievance, the immediate supervisor will notify the employee and the union in writing of the decision.
+B. Within five (5) working days of the written grievance, the immediate supervisor will notify the employee and the Union in writing of the decision.